Mojave Desert Discovery Garden

 Garden rules:

-- Only trained service animals are allowed.
+5. Only trained service animals are allowed.
 No pets.

-- Do not chase or feed the wildlife.
+6. Do not feed or chase wildlife.

 About the garden:

-The Mojave Desert is a land of extremes—it is the smallest, driest, and hottest of North America’s deserts, and yet, it’s full of life.
+The Mojave Desert is a land of extremes—it is the smallest, driest, and hottest of North America’s deserts, and yet it’s full of life.
 Situated between the Colorado Desert to the south and the Great Basin Desert to the north and east, the Mojave has a distinctive flora that includes the iconic Joshua tree and many other plants you will see in the garden.

 Once an empty parking lot, the Mojave Desert Discovery Garden showcases the beauty and diversity of the Mojave Desert’s native plants and ecosystems.
 Themed gardens include an Ethnobotanical Garden, Palm Oasis, and pollinator gardens.
 Plant identification markers display plant names in Serrano, English, Spanish, and scientific Latin.
 The garden is open daily from sunrise to sunset.